GoogleCloudPlatform/LabelCat/README.md

 1. Upload the resulting .csv file to your Google Cloud Storage Bucket:

     ```gsutil cp [LOCAL_OBJECT_LOCATION] gs://[DESTINATION_BUCKET_NAME]/ ```

+### Create Dataset
+1. From the project folder, run the createDataset command with the name of the dataset to create.

+    Example: ```labelcat createDataset TestData```

+### Import Data
+1. Run importData using the Dataset ID returned by the createDataset command and the URI to the issue data .csv

+     Example: ```labelcat importData gs://example-project-lcm/issues.csv 123ABCD456789```

 ## Contributing

 See [CONTRIBUTING][3].